Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 This getting started section walks you through:

-1. :ref:`Steps required to bind your CCM developer kit to an Infineon Account for access to CIRRENT™ Cloud ID`
+1. :ref:`Steps required to bind your CCM developer kit to an Infineon Account for access to CIRRENT™ Cloud ID <Getting the CCM Bound to your Infineon Accounts>`

-2. :ref:`Steps to get your CCM developer kit online`
+2. :ref:`Steps to get your CCM developer kit online <Getting the CCM Online>`

-3. :ref:`Getting your CCM developer kit connected to your AWS account`
+3. :ref:`Getting your CCM developer kit connected to your AWS account <Getting the CCM Connected to Your AWS Account>`

 Kit Contents
 **************